aman-agrawal-flam/ocean/website/docs/demoapps/crossplatformapps/feature_tracker.md

   </TabItem>

   <TabItem value="ios" label="iOS">
     Ensure the [third-party libraries have been built for iOS](https://github.com/facebookresearch/ocean/blob/v1.0.0/building_for_ios.md#2-building-the-third-party-libraries).
 Then follow the general [setup for building iOS apps using XCode](https://github.com/facebookresearch/ocean/blob/v1.0.0/building_for_ios.md#4-building-the-ocean-ios-demotest-apps).
-Once the generation of the XCode project is complete, open it and search for `application_ocean_demo_tracking_featuretracker_ios` in the scheme at the top.
+Once the generation of the XCode project is complete, open it and search for `application_fit_demo_tracking_featuretracker_ios` in the scheme at the top.
 Then hit `CMD-R` to build, install, and run the app and follow the instructions.
   </TabItem>

   <TabItem value="macos" label="macOS">